 While many of us have wiped our calendars clean and are staying inside, we’ve been pushed to look deeper and get to know ourselves a bit better.
 What are my interests?
-Who am I without a relentless schedule of travel, plans, projects, and distractions pushing me forward?
+Who am I without a relentless schedule of travel, plans, projects and distractions pushing me forward?
 Well, it turns out, pandemic or not, Harrier thrives in front of a camera.
 Her DIY Zoom photo shoot with us is proof enough.

 Under normal circumstances, I would have sat down with Harrier at her cover shoot to learn about her latest projects.
 I might be describing her in-person mannerisms or dropping a mention of what she was wearing (something only she could pull off, no doubt).
 But even through the phone lines, I could tell that there is an air of glamour about her.
 Or so I imagine.
-There is, at the very least, something poised about the way she articulates herself, and several times, I found myself transposing her voice onto the image of Camille Washington, the aspiring actress Harrier plays in the latest Netflix miniseries, Hollywood, which is set in the post-WWII golden era of movie-making.
-Suddenly, it was Washington I was listening to with her ’40s-style pin curls, pout of red lipstick, and opera gloves.
+There is, at the very least, something poised about the way she articulates herself, and several times, I found myself transposing her voice onto the image of Camille Washington, the aspiring actress Harrier plays in Ryan Murphy’s latest Netflix miniseries, Hollywood, which is set in the post-WWII golden era of movie-making.
+Suddenly, it was Washington I was listening to with her ’40s-style pin curls, pout of red lipstick and opera gloves.

 Harrier is the spitting image of a modern-Hollywood icon.
-With her soulful brown eyes and regal 5’9” frame, it’s almost as if she stepped right out of a black-and-white picture and into the present day, a comparison she readily offered.
-“I relate to Camille on a lot of levels,” she told me, calling attention to the elements of her experience as an emerging actress that parallel what her character went through, be it the curious way she landed the role (more on that soon) or something as big as race and representation in Hollywood.
-“Had I been born 80 years earlier,” she continued, this time with more urgency, “my life could have been very similar to hers.
-Obviously, we’re from different places and times—she grew up in coal country in the Depression, and I grew up in suburban Chicago—but I feel really connected with her, her drive, and her wish to be representative of women that she feels she never saw enough of on screen growing up, or, in her case, saw any of on screen.”
+With her soulful brown eyes and regal 5’9” frame, it’s almost as if she stepped right out of a black-and-white picture and into the present day, a comparison which she readily offered.
+"I relate to Camille on a lot of levels,” she told me, calling attention to the elements of her experience as an emerging actress that parallel what her character went through, be it the curious way she landed the role (more on that soon) or something as big as race and representation in Hollywood.
+"Had I been born 80 years earlier,” she continued, this time with more urgency, "my life could have been very similar to hers.
+Obviously, we’re from different places and times—she grew up in coal country in the Depression, and I grew up in suburban Chicago—but I feel really connected with her, her drive and her wish to be representative of women that she feels she never saw enough of on screen growing up, or, in her case, saw any of on screen.”

 The comparison goes even further, extending to how Harrier landed the Hollywood role in the first place, which she cheekily recalled "is a very Hollywood story.”
 About a year ago, she auditioned for this mysteriously vague role—"It just said ‘Untitled: Old Hollywood project’ or something like that”—and never heard back, chalking it up to another role she just didn’t get.
 Months had passed and she simply forgot about it when an equally cryptic call came through saying that Ryan Murphy wanted to meet and that she was to go in for a chemistry read with him and would-be co-star Darren Criss—the next day.
 "It just felt so random,” she mused wondrously, giddy to retell the story to me.
 "But it went well, I guess, because the next day, I got a phone call offering me the role of Camille.”